loosenthedark/frontend-mentor_sunnyside-agency-landing-page/README.md

 - ['Fixed page header overlaps in-page anchors'](https://stackoverflow.com/questions/4086107/fixed-page-header-overlaps-in-page-anchors) (Stack Overflow) was used to find a pure CSS workaround for this persistent issue caused by the site's `nav.fixed-top` covering the top portion of each anchor link area
 - ['Hey, what about the figure element?'](https://css-tricks.com/quoting-in-html-quotations-citations-and-blockquotes/#hey-what-about-the-figure-element) from [this CSS Tricks article](https://css-tricks.com/quoting-in-html-quotations-citations-and-blockquotes/) was used as a reference in an effort to follow semantic HTML5 best practices when coding the site's ['Client Testimonials' `section`](https://loosenthedark.github.io/frontend-mentor_sunnyside-agency-landing-page/#clients)
 - ['How to Apply CSS3 Transforms to Background Images'](https://www.sitepoint.com/css3-transform-background-image/) (SitePoint) was used to rotate one of the background images featured in the site's ['Services' `section`](https://loosenthedark.github.io/frontend-mentor_sunnyside-agency-landing-page/#services) 180 degrees on tablet and desktop ([see above](#what-i-learned))
+- ['A Complete Guide to Grid'](https://css-tricks.com/snippets/css/complete-guide-grid/) (CSS-Tricks) was used as a 'cheat sheet' for implementing the site's partial CSS Grid layout on tablet and desktop
 - [W3Schools HTML Colour Picker](https://www.w3schools.com/colors/colors_picker.asp) was used for generating on-the-fly colour pairings and modifications (lightening, darkening etc. of core project colours)
 - [Box Shadow CSS Generator](https://cssgenerator.org/box-shadow-css-generator.html) was used to gauge the correct amount of `box-shadow` for the site's off-canvas `navbar-nav` menu on mobile
 - [PicResize (online image editing tool)](https://picresize.com/) was used to crop and resize images